what are transitions¶

 how transitions work¶

-you need to define a
+you define a

 background-colorproperty changes somehow

-over a0.4sduration
+ease-in-outinterpolation function is used over a0.4sduration

 the transition property¶